pepijn/pepijn.github.io/projects.md

 #### 2013: Full-stack dev at [Medisas](http://medisas.com) (Mountain View, CA)

 I approached Gautam Sivakumar from Medisas after reading [his inspiring blog post](http://gs.posthaven.com/why-i-quit-medicine).
 About a year later Medisas got into Y Combinator and Gautam invited me to visit Silicon Valley.
 I made two weekly visits and worked on the prototype for the product, a fantastic and very educational experience.
-When university and Medisas became more demanding, I had to make a hard decision.
+When university and Medisas became more demanding, I had to make a decision.
 In the end, I stopped working for Medisas and focused on university.

 [![Medisas website screenshot](/images/medisas_website.png)](http://medisas.com)